 After viewing Callaway Gardens Fantasy in Lights, sit around Robin Lake Beach and enjoy Twas The Night before Christmas and The Nativity, light and sound shows.
 Although technically not a live nativity, it does entice passers-by to stop, reflect and enjoy.

 A Live Nativity will be set up so you can remember the “Reason for the Season.”
 Spend time with family and friends being thankful for what God has given us and enjoy activities that will bring families and friends together!
 There will be a Marshmallow Roast, Wool Jump and other Holiday activities that are FREE with admission to the farm!

 130 Gordon Commercial Dr., LaGrange, GA 30240 | (706) 885-0363

-During the month of December, come Follow the Shepherd and Visit with Mary and Joseph in the most authentic Christmas setting this side of Israel.
-Follow the Shepherd Walks (reservations required) focus on Mary and Joseph’s journey from Nazareth to Bethlehem, why Mary was turned away from the inn, and what the first nativity scene may have actually looked like.
-A Visit with Mary and Joseph is a special one-day event with animals, church choirs, a living nativity, and more!
-Individuals from the Christmas narrative will be Garden for visitors to interact with.
+During the month of December, come Follow the Shepherd in the most authentic Christmas setting this side of Israel.
+Follow the Shepherd Walks (reservations required) focuses on Mary and Joseph’s journey from Nazareth to Bethlehem, why Mary was turned away from the inn, and what the first nativity scene may have actually looked like.

 Pin This Post